-Campus Safety maintains a Daily Crime Log of all crime reported to the Department.
+Campus Safety maintains a Daily Crime Log of all crimes reported to the Department.
 The log includes criminal incidents reported to Campus Safety during the last 60 days and is available on the Campus Safety website at services.claremont.edu/campus-safety.
-Any member of the Claremont Colleges and members of the public may also view the Clery Daily Crime Log at Campus Safety during normal business hours at 150 E. 8th Street, Claremont, CA 91711.
-This log identifies the type, location, date, time and disposition of each criminal incident reported to Campus Safety.
-Any portion of the log that is older than 60 days will be made available within two business days from the date requested for public inspection.
+Any member of the Claremont Colleges and the public may also view the Clery Daily Crime Log at Campus Safety during regular business hours at 150 E. 8th Street, Claremont, CA 91711.
+This log identifies the type, location, date, time, and disposition of each criminal incident reported to Campus Safety.
+Any portion of the record older than 60 days will be made available within two business days from the date requested for public inspection.